ganong-noel/mtg_mods_public/README.md

 ## Local

 This project uses R package `versions` to reproduce results.
 By default, the `snapshot_pkgs_local` toggle at the top of the file is set to `FALSE`.
 If set to `TRUE` (and `environment == 'Local'`), the script will attempt to install the required versions of packages into the first element of .libPaths().
+The packages are also listed in CSV form in the following location: `empirics/r_packages/R_packages_local.csv`.
+The R version is 3.6.2.

 To view the packages versions used or to change the install location, modify the `install_dates()` call near the bottom of `master.R`